This Wasn't Meant for You Anyway

 This Wasn't Meant for You Anyway is the second studio album by English singer and songwriter Lola Young.
 It was released on 21 June 2024 via Island Records.
 It follows her 2023 debut album, My Mind Wanders and Sometimes Leaves Completely.
 The album contains her UK number-one single "Messy", which was the sixth single, and was met with acclaim from critics; it reached number sixteen on the UK Albums Chart.

-It also earned Young nominations for Best New Artist and Best Pop Solo Performance for "Messy" at the 68th Grammy Awards.
+It also earned Young nominations for Best New Artist and won Best Pop Solo Performance for "Messy" at the 68th Grammy Awards.